Persistent Multiscale Density-based Clustering: Case studies

 All algorithms were given a timeout of \qty{20}{\second}.
 Algorithms exceeding that limit were not evaluated on datasets with the same size or larger.
 This timeout was applied to each number of dimensions separately.

 \paragraph*{Results} Figure~\ref{fig:demo:cost} displays the quadratic regression lines for the resulting computational costs, with shaded areas indicating the 95\% confidence intervals.
-The left three plots show curves at 2D, 10D, and 20D for increasing dataset sizes.
+The left three plots show curves at 2, 10, and 20 dimensions for increasing dataset sizes.
 The right-most plot shows curves at $80,000$ data points for increasing numbers of dimensions.

 As expected, all HDBSCAN* and PLSCAN implementations scale worse at higher dimensions, due to their reliance on space trees~\citep{weber1998quantitative}.
-The $k$-Means algorithm remains unaffected by the number of dimensions, due to its fundamentally different approach.
-Interestingly, at 2D, the $k$D-tree PLSCAN implementation was consistently faster than $k$-Means.
-There also appears to be a difference in scaling between the \texttt{fast\_hdbscan} and PLSCAN implementations, possibly due to additional parallelism and more efficient cluster label assignment in the latter implementation.
+The $k$-Means++ algorithm remains unaffected by the number of dimensions, due to its fundamentally different approach.
+Interestingly, at 2D, the $k$D-tree PLSCAN implementation was consistently faster than $k$-Means++.
+Additionally, our PLSCAN implementation was faster than \texttt{fast\_hdbscan}, likely due to additional parallelism and more efficient cluster selection and label assignment.